dav-he123/Python-Project-3/README.md

 ```
-Testing for the second part of Project 3:
+Testing second part of Project 3 to add in column to display pre and post 2005 for the required record:

 1. Type in SQL commands to add in a column to display pre and post 2005 for the required records.
 2. The required answer is displayed in the console in the bottom of the screenshot shown below.